sagiegurari/cargo-make/README.md

 COMPOSITE = "simple value: ${SIMPLE} script value: ${SCRIPT}"
 ```

-In this example, since the **env** block is invoked before the env scripts, the duckscripts have access to the COMPOSITE environment variable.<br>
+In this example, since the **env** block is invoked before the env scripts, the `duckscript`s have access to the COMPOSITE environment variable.<br>
-These scripts use that value to create a new environment variable **COMPOSITE_2** and in the second script we just print it.
+These scripts use that value to create a new environment variable **COMPOSITE_2**, and in the second script, we print it.

 <a name="usage-env-vars-loading-order"></a>
 #### Loading Order

-cargo-make will load the environment variables in the following order
+`cargo-make` will load the environment variables in the following order

 * Load environment file provided on the command line
 * Setup internal environment variables (see [Global](#usage-env-global) section). **Not including per task variables.**